inngest/inngest-js/examples/nextjs-christmas-dinner-generator-challenge/README.md

 The [https://huggingface.co/Thefoodprocessor](https://huggingface.co/Thefoodprocessor) project lists multiple other datasets, such as allergy and ingredient alternatives.
 You can download an additional `.parcel` file into the `data/` folder and run the `npm run generate-jsons` script to generate new JSON files.

-Then, you can run the `npm run index` script again and integrate the new Neon vector database into your Inngest workflow! 🚀
+Then, you can run the `npm run index-vector-store` script again and integrate the new Neon vector database into your Inngest workflow! 🚀

 **Add more parameters to the `"meal.generate"` Inngest event and leverage Inngest step parallelism**